lagbolt/catalog-errors/README.md

 python tagsandindicators.py nameofmarcfile.mrc
 ```
 and outputs a count for each **combination** of tag and indicators values.

+## record-fields.py

+Given a MARC file, outputs, in CSV format, any fields of each record which match a list of patterns.
+For more help, see the Python source file.

 ## The LCSH folder